Well look at this Spanish beauty right here!

 Solomillo de Cerdo

-That’s just the way this dish is cooked.
+Because that’s just the way this dish is cooked really.
 And that’s also the reason why I love it.
 You just don’t need any heavy sauces for lunch in that tropical Spanish heat.
+A light and flavorful sauce will do!

 Do you love cooking with whisky?

-Then take a look at my white beans and quail in salted butter and whisky!
+Then you should also take a look at my white beans and quail in salted butter and whisky!

 - 7 oz pork fillets (200 g)